leomol/FPA/README.md

 FPA methods to customize the configuration:
 - `findPeaks(type, separation, peakThreshold)` - Find peaks in data.
 - `fit(time, data, fitType, epochs)` - Fit curve to trace of choice according to the fitting type.
-- `fitReferenceToSignal(targetFrequency, epochs)` - Fit reference to signal using a non-negative constrain.
+- `fitReferenceToSignal(targetFrequency, epochs)` - FFit reference to signal using non-negative, least-squares fit, at the given epochs.
 - `get(traceName, epochs)` - Get trace according to data choice and epoch range.
 - `ids(epochs)` - Get indices relative to `fpa.timeResampled` for the given epochs.
 - `interpolate(time, data, epochs)` - Interpolate trace linearly according to data choice and epoch range.